Hai Sing Catholic School: Progress as Hai Sing Catholic School (1999 – present)

 On 11 July 1999, Hai Sing High School changed its name to its current name, Hai Sing Catholic School, to emphasise its Catholic status.
 The school emblem was also modified.

 In 2008, Hai Sing Catholic School won multiple achievement awards for their outstanding academic and non-academic (Co-curricular activity-related) achievements.
 Academic awards include an Honour Roll for the Sustained Achievement Award and a regular Achievement Award.
 They were also one of the select schools to achieve an Honour Roll, along with a full 4-star award for 4 different non-academic achievements.

 In 2009, the school celebrated its Golden Jubilee, marking 50 years of education for the school.

 In 2010, Hai Sing Catholic School received the Gold Synergiser award and Gold Stylo Milo award at Robotest 2010, held at Rulang Primary School.
 It also came in 1st as Gold for the Secondary category at the National Singapore VEX Robotics Championships 2010.

 Later in 2011, the school started taking in students from the Direct School Admission (DSA) programme for the Robotics CCA.

 In 2014, Hai Sing Catholic School celebrated its 55th anniversary by organizing the 'Hai Carnival 2014'.
 It was also the first year that the school started the Hai School Musical programme and had a school exchange programme with a partner school in Japan, Sagano High School.
 It also attained an Applied Learning Programme (ALP) in Robotics and Engineering.

 In 2015, Hai Sing Catholic School emerged as the champions in the middle school category at the VEX Robotics World Championship in Kentucky, United States.
 They also were the Middle School Robot Skills World Champion, coming in at 2nd position and 3rd position.
 The school also organised a 50 km run to celebrate Singapore's Golden Jubilee.

 In 2017, Hai Sing Catholic School won the championship in the middle school category at the VEX Robotics World Championship in Kentucky, United States.
 The team also snagged another top honour, the Robot Skills award.
 The school was featured in the local newspapers for their effort.

 In 2019, the school celebrated its Diamond jubilee, marking 60 years of education for the school on 6 July 2019, under the motto "Celebrating the HAI Life".

+In 2021, Hai Sing Catholic School was originally scheduled for the Programme for Rebuilding and Improving Existing schools (PRIME) from January 2022 to December 2023 but was delayed to start from January 2023 till December 2024 due to the COVID-19 pandemic in Singapore.
+The holding site for the school needed more time due to construction delays caused by the pandemic.

 In 2023, the school moved from its permanent site at 9 Pasir Ris Drive 6 to its temporary holding site at 15 Pasir Ris Street 21.
 It will move back to its permanent location at 9 Pasir Ris Drive 6 tentatively in December 2025.